Admission Requirements for Medical School

 The common path to practicing as a physician requires 8 years of education beyond high school and 3 to 8 additional years of internship and residency.
 All 50 states, the District of Columbia and U.S. territories require licensing.

 You are not required to select a particular major in order to be eligible for admission to a medical school.
-In selecting a college major, consider how you will satisfactorily complete the prerequisite courses for your designated medical school in addition to the college/university's degree and major requirements.
-Work with your academic/or pre-medical advisor to plan your course schedule.
+In selecting a college major, consider how you will satisfactorily complete the rerequisite courses for your designated medical school in addition to the college/university's degree and major requirements.
+Work with your academic or pre-medical advisor to plan your course schedule.

 You have the option to choose from a wide variety of undergraduate majors to prepare you for a medical school.
 Suggested undergraduate majors include.
-Biomedical Science, Biochemistry, Psychology, Neuroscience and Exercise Science.
+Biomedical Science, Biochemistry, Psychology, and Neuroscience.Experience in Medicine